arouyan/lakeFS/docs/reference/authorization.md

 ### Authorization process

-Every action in the system, be it an API request, UI interaction, S3 Gateway call or CLI command, requires a set of actions to be allowed for one or more resources.
+Every action in the system - be it an API request, UI interaction, S3 Gateway call or CLI command - requires a set of actions to be allowed for one or more resources.

 When a user makes a request to perform that action, the following process takes place:

 1. Authentication - The credentials passed in the request are evaluated, and the user's identity is extracted.
 1. Action permission resolution - lakeFS would then calculate the set of allowed actions and resources that this request requires.
-1. Effective policy resolution - the user's policies (either attached directly or through group memberships) are calculated
+1. Effective policy resolution - the user's policies (either attached directly or through group memberships) are calculated.
-1. Policy/Permission evaluation - lakeFS will compare the given user policies with the request actions and determine whether or not the request is allowed to continue
+1. Policy/Permission evaluation - lakeFS will compare the given user policies with the request actions and determine whether or not the request is allowed to continue.

 ### Policy Precedence

 Each policy attached to a user or a group has an `Effect` - either `allow` or `deny`.
-During evaluation of a request, `deny` would take precedence over any other `allow` policy.
+During the evaluation of a request, `deny` would take precedence over any other `allow` policy.

 This helps us compose policies together.
 For example, we could attach a very permissive policy to a user and use `deny` rules to then selectively restrict what that user can do.

 ### Resource naming - ARNs

-lakeFS uses [ARN identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns){:target="_blank"} - very similar in structure to those used by AWS.
+lakeFS uses the [ARN identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns){:target="_blank"} - very similar in structure to those used by AWS.
 The resource segment of the ARN supports wildcards: use `*` to match 0 or more characters, or `?` to match exactly one character.

 Additionally, the current user's ID is interpolated in runtime into the ARN using the `${user}` placeholder.